PontusPilatus/chatbot-pdf/README.md

-# PDF Chatbot
+# PDF Pal

-An AI-powered chatbot that can answer questions about PDF documents.
+An AI-powered companion that can answer questions about PDF documents.
 Built with Next.js, TypeScript, Python, and FastAPI.

 ## Features